xapax/security/active_information_gathering.md

 #### Sort out the machines that are up
 So let's say you find that 40 machine exists in that range.
 We can use grep to output those IP:s.

+First let's find the IPs that were online.
+Ip-range is the output from previous command.
+You can of course combine them all.

+`cat ip-range.txt | grep -B 1 "Host is up"`

+Now let's sort out the ips from that file.

 `grep -o '[0-9]\{1,3\}\.[0-9]\{1,3\}\.[0-9]\{1,3\}\.[0-9]\{1,3\}' ip-range.txt > onlyIps.txt`

 Now you can input all those Ips to nmap and scan them.